AthinaLange/CoastalLens/paper/paper.md

 ![Figure 2: Example of 17 minutes of video stitched together.
 Extreme drift in the UAV can be seen, but horizon at the top and road at the bottom of the image remain stable.\label{fig:2}](https://github.com/AthinaLange/CoastalLens/blob/main/docs/20211026_Torrey_01_Panorama.png)

 # Acknowledgements
 This study was funded by the U.S. Army Corps of Engineers (W912HZ1920020) and the California Department of Parks and Recreation (C19E0026).
-Thank you to Rob Grenzeback, Alex Simpson and Holden Leslie-Bowles for help collecting this data and testing the framework.
+Thank you to Rob Grenzeback, Julia Fiedler, Alex Simpson and Holden Leslie-Bole for help collecting this data and testing the framework.

 # References